 Recent Developments

-The last cement plant I added to the list was Hartlepools in March 2022.
+Prior to March 2023, the last cement plant I added to the list was Hartlepools in March 2022.
 That was a tiny, early plant, that ran for a very short time, and had been easy to miss.
-However I have now found another plant, with a rotary kiln, that ran for 20 years or more between the wars.
+However I then found another plant, with a rotary kiln, that ran for 20 years or more between the wars.
 It is Droylsden.
 You might well ask - how can a substantial cement plant be completely lost from history for the best part of a century?
-It makes you want to weep.
+Read and weep.

 About me